Māoritanga

 Manu Kōrero

-Every year students prepare and deliver speeches at school, wether its in class, for NCEA credits or to try and qualify for the regional competition.
+Every year students prepare and deliver speeches at school, whether it's in class, for NCEA credits or to try and qualify for the regional competition.
 Public speaking is an essential life skill and in recent years participation in Manu Kōrero has been at almost 100%.

 Students prepare and deliver speeches in class and later a formal Manu Kōrero event is held to showcase the best orators in the school and decide who will go on to represent our school at the regional competition.